-Montessori toys are rooted in reality rather than pretend; most tend to realistic rather than cartoon-looking.
-They will give your toddler skills they need as they get older like hand-eye coordination or gross motor skills.
+Montessori toys are rooted in reality rather than pretend; most tend to be realistic rather than cartoon-looking.
+They will give your toddler skills they need as they get older, like hand-eye coordination or gross motor skills.

 Let’s take a look at some top picks.

 Montessori Knobbed Cylinder Sorter

 Cylinder sorters are a simple toy; it’s one of the classic montessori toys for 1 year old toddlers.
 These toys help your toddler learn how to notice visual differences, comparing each cylinder in a block and noting the differences in each block.